elizwiebel/project-portfolio/README.md

 # Project Portfolio

-This project is designed to be a private web development showcase.
+This project is designed to be a personal web development showcase.
+It is intended to represent my skills as well as display completed projects.
 It is currently still in the early stages, but will evolve over time as more content is added.

 ## Installation